zhaoy2020/OnlineLibrary/004-ML&DL/002 Deep Learning/000 《动手学深度学习》by 李沐/Format/learn_PyTorch/learn_PyTorch.md

 )
 ```

+    You are using the plain ModelCheckpoint callback.
+Consider using LitModelCheckpoint which with seamless uploading to Model registry.
     GPU available: True (cuda), used: True
     TPU available: False, using: 0 TPU cores
     HPU available: False, using: 0 HPUs
+    /bmp/backup/zhaosy/miniconda3/envs/deeplearning/lib/python3.11/site-packages/pytorch_lightning/trainer/connectors/logger_connector/logger_connector.py:76: Starting from v1.9.0, `tensorboardX` has been removed as a dependency of the `pytorch_lightning` package, due to potential conflicts with other packages in the ML ecosystem.
+For this reason, `logger=True` will use `CSVLogger` as the default logger, unless the `tensorboard` or `tensorboardX` packages are found.
+Please `pip install lightning[extra]` or one of them to enable TensorBoard support by default

 ### 17.4.1. <a id='toc17_4_1_'></a>[Training and vlidation](#toc0_)